 The experimental work (Section 9) on the flammability of BAHX samples has shown they are flammable in boiling oxygen (9.3) and can combust with considerable intensities; however, combustion can be arrested or inhibited by fluids in alternate passages under conditions normally encountered in elevated pressure product oxygen boiling applications.
-Condensed or cold supercritical inert fluid in BAHX alternate passages is more effective than gaseous inert fluid from the standpoint of combustion inhibition (see 9.4 and 9.5).
-However, there are some locations in the BAHX where LOX is present and the alternate passages contain either two-phase oxygen or vapour-only oxygen.
-This is most likely in locations where the oxygen vapour fraction is high.
+Condensed or cold supercritical inert fluid or air in BAHX alternate passages is more effective than gaseous inert fluid or air from the standpoint of combustion inhibition (see 9.4 and 9.5).
+However, there are some locations in the BAHX where LOX is present and the alternate passages contain either twophase fluid or vapor only.
+This is most likely in locations where the oxygen vapor fraction is high.